 Waking up every morning and hitting the gym requires a lot of discipline.
 And unless highly motivated, it would be such a difficult task.

-So get to know your members, their special reasons and always encourage them to pursue those reasons.
+So get to know your members, and their special reasons, and always encourage them to pursue those reasons.

 · Lack of personalization